What is a mortgage broker?

 How do mortgage brokers differ from banks?

-Banks are direct lenders, while mortgage brokers act as intermediaries between borrowers and lenders.
-Mortgage brokers have access to a wide range of loan products and can help individuals find the best loan option for their specific needs and circumstances.
-Banks, on the other hand, typically only offer loan products from their own institution.
+Mortgage brokers have access to a wide range of loan products that banks don’t have and can help individuals find the best loan option or product for there needs and circumstances.
+Banks, on the other hand, typically only offer basic loan products that only serve a certain segment of the market.

 Do I need to use a mortgage broker?

-Using a mortgage broker is not required, but many people find it beneficial as they can provide valuable guidance and assistance throughout the mortgage loan process.
+Using a mortgage broker is not required, but many people find it beneficial as they can provide many more options than a typical bank or retail mortgage lender.
+They provide not only many more rate options and loan options but also valuable guidance and assistance throughout the mortgage loan process.

 Is it more expensive to use a mortgage broker?